jhc0503/Source-Code-and-Demo-for-PSR2BS/README.md

 The demo uses the **Botswana** hyperspectral dataset, which is publicly available at: http://www.ehu.eus/ccwintco/index.php/Hyperspectral_Remote_Sensing_Scenes

 ## Citation
-Please consider cite this paper if you find it helpful.
+Please consider citing this paper if you find it helpful.

 ```bibtex
 @ARTICLE{11303989,